austinicy/Myo/README.md

-This script provide the Lua script for control Powerpoint.
+This script provide the Lua script to control Powerpoint.